OjeWilliams/WindowFunctions/codes/Grouping.md

 ```
 \
 [Question3](https://www.windowfunctions.com/questions/grouping/2): \
-Cats are fickle.
-Each cat would like to lose weight to be the equivalent weight of the cat weighing just less than it.
-Print a list of cats, their weights and the weight difference between them and the nearest lighter cat ordered by weight. \
+The cats now want to lose weight according to their breed.
+Each cat would like to lose weight to be the equivalent weight of the cat in the same breed weighing just less than it.Print a list of cats, their breeds, weights and the weight difference between them and the nearest lighter cat of the same breed. \
-Return: name, weight, weight_to_lose \
+Return: name, breed, weight, weight_to_lose \
 Order by: weight
 ```
 SELECT name, weight, COALESCE(weight - LAG(weight,1) OVER (ORDER BY weight),0) AS weight_to_lose
 FROM cats ;
 ```
+\